-The university has 41 Research Chairs of which 24 are SARChI chairs (South African Research Chairs Initiative) of the National Research Foundation (NRF), funded by the Department of Science and Technology.
-SU has one of the highest number of NRF rated scientists in the country – 430 in 2017.
+The University has 41 Research Chairs of which 24 are National Research Foundation (NRF) SARChI chairs (South African Research Chairs Initiative), funded by the Department of Science and Technology.
+SU has one of the highest number of NRF-rated scientists in the country – 430 in 2017.
 More than 300 postdoctoral research fellows were hosted at SU in 2016.

-In 2016, Stellenbosch University (SU) set two new records, awarding 8 339 qualifications in total, including 278 doctoral degrees, which count as research outputs.
-Approximately 47% of our PhDs went to candidates from the previously disadvantaged black, coloured and Indian population groups, an 8% increase since 2015.
-And 31,6% or our doctoral degrees were awarded to candidates from African countries other than South Africa.
+In 2016, Stellenbosch University (SU) set two new records by awarding 8 339 qualifications in total, including 278 doctoral degrees, which count as research outputs.
+Approximately 47% of our PhDs were awarded to candidates from the previously disadvantaged black, coloured and Indian population groups, an 8% increase since 2015.
+31,6% of or our doctoral degrees were awarded to candidates from African countries other than South Africa.
 This confirms SU's valuable contribution to the development of human capital as a national and continental asset.

 SU has well established, far-reaching, multi-layered networks of international partners, with more than 150 bilateral institutional arrangements in 45 countries across six continents.
 Turning to Africa, in 2016, SU had 350 active projects with 782 partners (institutions and individuals) in 43 countries.

-Stellenbosch as a university rooted in Africa needs to bear fruit for the people of our continent.
-The challenge for us is to be locally relevant, with regional impact, and globally competitive.
-To do this, we need continuously focus on unique areas in which we have developed expertise over time and build collaborative networks as a knowledge partner in South Africa, the rest of the continent and further afield.
+SU as a university rooted in Africa needs to bear fruit for the people of our continent.
+The challenge for us is to be locally relevant, with regional impact, while also globally competitive.
+To achieve this goal, we need to continuously focus on the unique areas in which we have developed expertise over time and build collaborative networks as a knowledge partner in South Africa, the rest of the continent and further afield.